Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 2. Adjust trajectory points.

-Created trajectory points are displayed in the list on the right side of the visualization area.
-If trajectory points do not meet requirements, you can adjust them as follows.
+The list on the right side of the visualization area shows created trajectory points.
+If trajectory points do not meet requirements, adjust them as follows.

 Operation Description